2025 shootings of Minnesota legislators: Events

-According to federal prosecutors, Boelter arrived at the Hoffman residence in Champlin shortly before 2 a.m.
+Boelter arrived at the Hoffman residence in Champlin shortly before 2 a.m.
 CDT (UTC−5) on June 14, 2025.
 He knocked on the door, shouting that he was a police officer.
 As the Hoffmans opened the door, he asked if they had weapons.
-John Hoffman shouted "You're not a cop" and attempted to push Boelter out the door; Boelter said "this is a robbery" and repeatedly shot both of them.
+John Hoffman shouted "You're not a cop" and attempted to push Boelter out the door; Boelter said "this is a robbery" and repeatedly shot both of them with a 9mm Beretta 92 handgun.
 At 2:06 a.m., police in Champlin responded to an emergency call from the Hoffmans' adult daughter, Hope; they found Hoffman and his wife, Yvette, with gunshot wounds.
 John Hoffman was shot nine times and Yvette eight times.
-According to Hope, her parents pushed her out of the way to protect her from the shooter, and while she sustained minor injuries when her body slammed into their washing machine, she was not struck by bullets.
+According to Hope, her parents pushed her out of the way to protect her from Boelter, and while she sustained minor injuries when her body slammed into their washing machine, she was not struck by bullets.

 According to acting United States Attorney for Minnesota Joseph H. Thompson, Boelter next went to state representative Kristin Bahner's house in Maple Grove, where he rang the doorbell.
-Bahner, on vacation with her family, was not at home and Boelter left.
+Bahner, on vacation with her family, was not at home, and Boelter left.
 Soon thereafter, he parked near state senator Ann Rest's residence in New Hope.
 New Hope police had heard about the Hoffmans' shooting and dispatched an officer to perform a wellness check on Rest.
 The officer arrived at Rest's house at 2:36 a.m. and saw Boelter's black SUV parked down the street.
 Believing him to be a colleague also sent to protect Rest, the officer tried to talk to Boelter, but he did not respond.
 The officer continued to Rest's house.
 Boelter left New Hope and went to the Hortman residence in Brooklyn Park.